salrashid123/awscompat/README.md

 To Note, the `boto3.resource()` takes the raw value of the `SessionToken` which means once it expires, the `s3_resource` will also fail and not renew.

-I havne't been able to figure out how to create a managed `Credential` object in AWS python boto library set that would handle the refresh of the underlying token for you.
+I haven't been able to figure out how to create a managed `Credential` object in AWS python boto library set that would handle the refresh of the underlying token for you.

+Another approach would be to use a `CredentialProvier` as shown in [here](https://github.com/salrashid123/cloud_auth_tpm/blob/main/cloud_auth_tpm/aws/awscredentials.py)

 #### Dotnet